 I come from the South of France.
 I enjoy the heat and sunshine so on paper, Manchester wasn’t quite a destination for me but somehow it became my home.
 I moved to England after spending a year in Australia.
 Back then, the plan was to stay 6 months maximum, work in my area of expertise, get some experience, and go back to Australia.

-Those 6 months became years (still counting!).
+Those 6 months became years – and still counting!

 I fell in love with this country, straight from the beginning!
 I love everything about it and more importantly, I feel at home here!
 Once I moved to Manchester, it became clear that I was exactly where I belonged.

 Manchester is the third biggest city in England.
 There is everything you need but yet it feels very small.
-The city centre is quite compact and easily navigable.
+The city center is quite compact and easily navigable.
 It’s particularly convenient.
 You get the advantages of both a big and small city at the same time.

 But the thing I love the more about Manchester is: people are lovely!
 Mancunians are well known for their friendliness and I can tell you, it’s so true.
 People are adorable and they always made me feel so welcomed here!

-My personal experience living in Manchester
+Personal experience living in Manchester

 Manchester is a very friendly city for expats.